PrismarineJS/mineflayer/docs/api.md

 Fires after you successfully login to the server.
 You probably want to wait for the `spawn` event before doing anything though.

+#### "worldSwitch"

+Fires when you switch worlds like going through lobbies on the server.
+Does not fire on initial world join.

 #### "spawn"